 Allowing advertising in transport corridors will provide funding for transport agencies and councils to deliver public benefit programs, such as road safety improvements, better public transport services and improvements to public amenity.

-The changes will introduce $1500 fines for individuals and $3000 for businesses who advertise on trailers parked on roads, footpaths, nature strips and road shoulders or where trailer advertising is displayed on private land, without development consent.
+The changes introduced $1500 fines for individuals and $3000 for businesses who advertise on trailers parked on roads, footpaths, nature strips and road shoulders or where trailer advertising is displayed on private land, without development consent.
 Local council will issue the fines.

-The new penalty notice offences are being introduced through the Environmental Planning and Assessment Regulation (Penalty Notices for Parked Trailer Advertisements) Regulation 2017.
-There will be a 3-month deferred commencement for the new rules and penalty notice offences, to ensure that the community, councils and industry are ready for these changes, allowing the removal of trainer signage.
+The new penalty notice offences were introduced through the Environmental Planning and Assessment Regulation (Penalty Notices for Parked Trailer Advertisements) Regulation 2017.

 The updated guidelines outline best practice for the planning and design of outdoor advertisements in transport corridors and complement the provisions of SEPP 64.
 Amendments to the guidelines address digital signage and reduce driver distraction.